-This New Year’s Tradition is thought to bring luck to each of the twelve months of the New Year, but be mindful, one must concentrate fully and finish before the final stroke of midnight, or ill fortune will be brought to fruition.
+This New Year’s Tradition brings good luck to each of the twelve months of the year.
+But, be mindful, one must concentrate fully and finish before the final stroke of midnight, or ill fortune will come to fruition.
 Forgive the pun–lol!
 Learn more about this traditional New Year’s Eve ritual HERE.

-This list of New Years’ ideas is filled with fun things to do on New Years Day.
-From classic New Years’ traditions such as making New Years’ resolutions to the modern alternative of choosing a word for the year, you can find it all here!
+This final list of New Year’s celebration ideas includes fun things to do on New Year’s Day.
+From classic New Years’ traditions–such as making New Years’ resolutions–to the modern and unique alternative of choosing an inspirational word for the year, you can find it all here!

-1. Brave the Cold Water and Go on a Polar Bear Swim in the New Year
+1. Go on a Polar Bear Swim On New Year’s Day

 2. Make Wishes on a New Year’s Wish Tree

-Once you have decided on the tree that you will use to decorate as a New Years’ wish Tree, invite friends and family to write their New Years’ wishes onto wishing star ornaments, gift tags, or scraps of paper tied with twine.
-Encourage everyone to write wishes for themselves, others, their communities, and the Earth.
+Once you have decided on the tree you will use to decorate as a New Years’ wish Tree, invite friends and family to write their New Year’s wishes onto wishing star ornaments, gift tags, or scraps of paper tied with twine.
+Encourage everyone to write wishes for themselves, others, their community, or the environment.
 Next, hang them on the tree to help bring them to fruition in the new year.

 3. Enjoy a Traditional New Years Day Meal

 A common way to celebrate the New year is to prepare and serve a traditional New Years Day Dinner.
 Cultures worldwide have different ideas of what foods should be consumed on New Year’s day and why.
-In many cultures, anything round is worthy of eating on New Years Day because circular foods resemble coins and represent money.
-Consuming round foods is therefore thought to bring abundance in the New Year.
+In many cultures, anything round is worthy of eating on New Years Day.

 - 12 grapes at midnight – As mentioned in the list of New Year’s Eve traditions above, it is a tradition to pop one grape in the mouth for every stroke of the clock until the stroke of midnight is reached.
 This New Year’s Tradition is thought to bring luck to each of the New Year’s twelve months.